foal20ym/foal20ym.github.io/README.md

 vCard is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.

+## The code and design is taken from https://github.com/codewithsadee/vcard-personal-portfolio

+### codewithsadee deserves all the credibility for the design and template.

 ## Demo

 ![vCard Desktop Demo](./website-demo-image/desktop.png "Desktop Demo")